As Paddy Dillon explains in his book

 "I've done a lot of coastal walking, but there is nothing else like the north Antrim coast.
 It tops them all,” says Toby Edwards, a National Trust Warden, in UK newspaper the

 Guardian.
-“My favorite part is the highest section of the cliffs, which give an incredible 360-degree view of the area, leaving you in awe of the forces of nature.”
+“My favourite part is the highest section of the cliffs, which give an incredible 360-degree view of the area, leaving you in awe of the forces of nature.”

 For those who may not know it so well, the north Antrim coast includes one of Ireland’s most famous sights, the